List of Magic Knight Rayearth characters: Nova

 Nova (ノヴァ, Nova) is introduced as the daughter of Lady Debonair and is an anime-only villainess, able to use Hikaru's attacks as her own while using the Mashin Regalia.
 She is rather slender with pink hair and elf ears, and appears to be close in age to the three heroines.
 Throughout the series, Nova gives the impression of being an unstable character, often switching between expressing affection and giving death threats in the space of a heartbeat.
 Most of her schemes involve capturing Hikaru, whom she obsessively loves enough to kill while expressing disdain towards those Hikaru cares for.

-Nova is eventually revealed to be a fragment of Hikaru's soul that broke off from Hikaru's inability to cope with killing Emeraude and became a separate being, unknowingly left behind on Cephiro.
-While Nova searched for Hikaru, she was instead found by Debobair and is manipulated into her service.
-But once Nova learned the truth that Debonair only used her, she loses against Hikaru and willingly merged back into her after Hikaru admitted that Nova's creation might have been her subconscious attempt to overcome her self-loathing over Emeraude's death.
+Nova is eventually revealed to be a fragment of Hikaru's soul that broke off from Hikaru's inability to cope with killing Émeraude and became a separate being, unknowingly left behind on Cephiro.
+While Nova searched for Hikaru, she was instead found by Debonair and is manipulated into her service.
+But once Nova learned the truth that Debonair only used her, she loses against Hikaru and willingly merged back into her after Hikaru admitted that Nova's creation might have been her subconscious attempt to overcome her self-loathing over Émeraude's death.

 As a character, Nova was created by Toshihiro Hirano.
 She was originally one of his characters from a different anime that was never realized and produced.
 She is named after the Chevrolet Nova.

 Debonair

-Debonair (デボネア, Debonea), an anime-only character, is the head antagonist of the second season who awaits the day when Cephiro will crumble due to lack of support from Princess Emeraude.
+Debonair (デボネア, Debonea), an anime-only character, is the head antagonist of the second season who awaits the day when Cephiro will crumble due to lack of support from Princess Émeraude.
 Debonair is ultimately revealed to be an embodiment of the collective darkness within the hearts of Cephiro's citizens, thus possessing tremendous power with a desire to rule over Cephiro.
 She is not present in the manga, which instead focuses on the battles between Cephiro and the three invading countries of Autozam, Fahren, and Chizeta.

 She gets her name from the Mitsubishi Debonair.
 An alternate version of her appears in Tsubasa as the Kiishim.